lucajoos/awayback/README.md

 // Create instance with replay enabled for 'event' const events = awayback(['event'])

-// Fire event before the initialization of .first()
+// Fire event before the initialization of .only()
 // This event call will also be executed events.emit('event', 'before')

 setTimeout(() => {
-  events.first(
+  events.only(
     'event',
     (data) => {
       console.log(data)